If Some Students Succeed Without a School Library, Why Do We Need Them?

 How can schools better integrate librarians into teaching and learning so they are seen as essential rather than optional?

-If funding is the issue, what creative solutions could ensure students still benefit from library resources and expertise?
+If funding is an issue, what creative solutions could ensure students still benefit from library resources and expertise?

 How can we strengthen the shared librarian model (Schools Library Service UK) to ensure its sustainability and effectiveness?